syamfarh/tp/docs/DeveloperGuide.md

 ### Cloning a person

-1. Cloning a person while all persons are being shown
+1. Cloning a person while all persons are being shown.

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.